 My only wish is that the top of the low version shoe hit just a millimeter or two higher on my ankle.
 Occasionally on steep uphills, I notice my heel slipping ever so slightly, likely due to my narrow ankles.
 I’ve addressed this issue by drawing the laces through the additional loop and making sure they are pulled tight.

 BFT team member Linda has been testing the non-waterproof Sawtooth X Low.
 She lives in Baja California and wanted something more breathable for hiking in hot climates.
 Linda has a flat, wide foot and while some hiking boots she’s tried have been a little on the narrow side, the Sawtooth X were perfectly comfortable, striking just the right balance between spaciousness and the snugness needed to be supportive.
-She didn’t notice the heel slippage that I experienced, likely due to differences in the width of our heels and ankles.
+She didn’t notice as much of the heel slippage that I experienced, likely due to differences in the width of our heels and ankles.

 Courtney, another BFT team member, has been wearing the Waterproof Mid-Ankle Sawtooth X and loves the extra ankle support for an added layer of safety on the trail.
 As a full-time van lifer who often hikes in varied terrain from desert to mountains to forests, she prefers an “all-in-one” hiking boot that is versatile enough for day hikes, backpacking trips, wet weather, and all sorts of topography, and the waterproof mid-ankle Sawtooth X delivers.